DongYuls/DongYuls.github.io/_posts/2018-11-19-custom-tensorflow-utils-tutorial.md

 )
 ```

 Operations in TensorFlow don't do anything until you run them, or an op that depends on their output.
-And the summary nodes that we've just created are peripheral to your graph: none of the ops you are currently running depend on them.

 In order to generate summaries, you need to run all of these summary nodes, which means they should hold the value of tensor in the graph.
 We offer you a simple method managing them (which you have already initialized with `Tensorboard.init_scalar()`) by using [`tf.summary.merge_all`](https://www.tensorflow.org/api_docs/python/tf/summary/merge_all).